How to Prevent Sexually Transmitted Infections (STIs)

 STIs are caused by infections with bacteria or viruses.
 STIs caused by bacteria are treated with antibiotics.
 STIs caused by viruses cannot be cured, but symptoms can be treated.
 Even if there are no symptoms, tests can be done to diagnose infection.
 Testing will help you know if you have an STI so you can take steps to prevent passing it to others.

-- Use intravenous drugs (injected into a vein) or have a partner who uses intravenous drugs
+inject drugs or have a partner who injects drugs

 There are many ways you can reduce your risk of getting an STI: